Open-LLM-VTuber

 ⚠️ This project is in its early stages and is currently under active development.
 Features are unstable, code is messy, and breaking changes will occur.
 The main goal of this stage is to build a minimum viable prototype using technologies that are easy to integrate.

 ⚠️ If you want to run this program on a server and access it remotely on your laptop, the microphone on the front end will only launch in a secure context (a.k.a. https or localhost).
 See MDN Web Doc.
-Therefore, you might want to configure https with a reverse proxy if you want to access the page on a remote machine (non-localhost).
+Therefore, you should configure https with a reverse proxy to access the page on a remote machine (non-localhost).

 Open-LLM-VTuber allows you to talk to (and interrupt!) any LLM locally by voice (hands-free) with a Live2D talking face.
 The LLM inference backend, speech recognition, and speech synthesizer are all designed to be swappable.
 This project can be configured to run offline on macOS, Linux, and Windows.
 Online LLM/ASR/TTS options are also supported.